dorucioclea/skyalt/README.md

 - Json for settings
 <br/><br/>

-Overall, We hope that in time SkyAlt achieve Minecraft feel - build large and complex world with few simple tools.
+Overall, We hope that in time SkyAlt achieve 'Minecraft feel' - build large and complex world with few simple tools.